Earthjustice goes to court for our planet.

 We’re here because the earth needs a good lawyer.

-Our lawsuit is part of a longstanding push for climate-smart agriculture and reducing industrial agriculture’s climate impact.
+Our lawsuit was part of a longstanding push for climate-smart agriculture and reducing industrial agriculture’s climate impact.
 We are not backing down now.

-How is the Trump administration attacking climate information?
+How was the Trump administration censoring climate information?

-- Censoring critical information: In late January, the USDA began removing all landing pages focused on climate change, which include critical resources on climate-smart farming, sites to access billions of dollars for conservation practices, and climate adaptation strategies.
+- Pulling down websites: In late January, the USDA began removing all landing pages focused on climate change, which include critical resources on climate-smart farming, sites to access billions of dollars for conservation practices, and climate adaptation strategies.

 - USDA subagencies such as the U.S. Forest Service, Natural Resources Conservation Service, and the Farm Service Agency also removed entire climate change sections from their websites.

-- Part of a trend: These removals follow President Trump’s various orders reversing federal climate policies, as well as cuts to billions in conservation funding and widespread USDA staff layoffs.
+- Part of a trend: These removals followed President Trump’s various orders reversing federal climate policies, as well as cuts to billions in conservation funding and widespread USDA staff layoffs.

-How do Trump’s actions harm farmers and food resiliency?
+How did Trump’s actions threaten farmers and food resiliency?

 - Greater financial instability.
 Agriculture is already one of the industries most affected by climate change, with excessive heat and wildfires causing over $16.5 billion in crop losses in 2023 alone.
-Without access to USDA adaptation programs that provide billions of dollars in grant funding that help mitigate or manage the impacts of climate change, farmers are left empty-handed in adapting to the extreme weather, shifting growing seasons, and how best to enter climate-smart markets
+Without access to USDA adaptation programs that provide billions of dollars in grant funding that help mitigate or manage the impacts of climate change, farmers would be left empty-handed in adapting to the extreme weather, shifting growing seasons, and how best to enter climate-smart markets.

 - More crop failures and higher consumer costs.
-Removing the USDA’s climate-smart conservation guidance and funding means fewer farmers will have access to best practices for soil health and water management.
+Removing the USDA’s climate-smart conservation guidance and funding reduced farmers’ access to best practices for soil health and water management.
 These practices are particularly critical as worsening droughts and other extreme weather affect the overall quantity and quality of U.S. crops, which could weaken American food security and increase costs for consumers.

-- Taking it to court: On behalf of the Northeast Organic Farming Association of New York, the Natural Resources Defense Council, and the Environmental Working Group, Earthjustice is seeking a court order that requires the USDA to restore access to key webpages and prevent further removal of vital climate-related information.
+- Going to court: On behalf of the Northeast Organic Farming Association of New York, the Natural Resources Defense Council, and the Environmental Working Group, Earthjustice sought a court order to force the USDA to restore access to key webpages and prevent further removal of vital climate-related information.
+USDA then reversed course, committing to restore the pages in response to our lawsuit.

 - Working in community: Earthjustice is also connecting with entities like Harvard and Yale Law Schools and End of Term Archive to protect critical government data from deletion.